Skip to main content

 If you know what you are looking for then this could happen quickly.
 We will help you with this later on as we set up the grow-rooms and do some grows with different styles and grow mediums.

-Step 2: Getting your clones or seeds = 1 day to 4 weeks
+Step 2: Getting Your Clones or Seeds = 1 day to 4 weeks

 Getting clones (cuttings from healthy mother plants) is easy to do in areas that allow cannabis cultivation.
 But in states or countries where it is illegal to grow, obtaining healthy clones can be a challenge.
-Seeds, on the other hand, can be ordered on the internet and generally take 2 to 4 weeks before they arrive by mail.

 Step 3: Germinate The Seeds = 12 hours to 8 days

 If starting with clones this can be skipped.
 The average time to germinate is 2 or 3 days.
 Make sure to check your seeds every day because seedlings can sprout in as little as one day.
-You'll know your seed has germinated when your seed has popped and displays a tap root formation.

 Check out our guide on the best method to germinate marijuana seeds using paper towels and water.